Romans 6:14 For sin will have no dominion over you, for you are not under law but under grace.

 Romans 6:8-10 8But if we died with Christ, we believe that we shall also live with him; 9knowing that Christ being raised from the dead dies no more; death no more hath dominion over him.
 10For the death that he died, he died unto sin once: but the life that he lives, he lives unto God.

-The next 3 verses by Paul highlight the context that culminates with the verse in question.
-And that context is sins dominion or reign in our lives.
-Paul is telling us that if we are alive in Christ, we must consider ourselves dead to sin.
-We must not let ourselves “obey” the lusts of the flesh anymore, which would let sin have dominion over us, all over again.
-Paul then commands us to present ourselves to God as instruments of righteousness. ~
+The next 3 verses by Paul are critical, because they highlight the context that culminates with the verse in question.
+The “context” is sins dominion or reign in our lives.
+Paul is telling us that if we are alive in Christ, we must consider ourselves dead to the act of sinning.
+He does not say that sin doesn’t exist anymore, he tells us that we are not to obey it now that we are in the Messiah.

 Romans 6:11-13 11Even so reckon ye also yourselves to be dead unto sin, but alive unto God in Christ Jesus.
-12Let not sin therefore reign in your mortal body, that ye should obey the lusts thereof: 13neither present your members unto sin as instruments of unrighteousness; but present yourselves unto God, as alive from the dead, and your members as instruments of righteousness unto God.
+12‘Let’ not sin therefore reign in your mortal body, that ye should obey the lusts thereof: 13neither present your members unto sin as instruments of unrighteousness; but present yourselves unto God, as alive from the dead, and your members as instruments of righteousness unto God.

 So, the context up to now has been:

-- All have sinned, i.e. broken the Law of God
+- All have sinned, i.e., broken the Law of God given through Moses

 - Be righteous before God ~

-~ present your members to God as instruments of righteousness because sin has no dominion over you since you are not under law but under grace.
+~ present your members to God as instruments of righteousness because sin has no dominion over you since, you are not under law but under grace.

-Amen, Hallelu Yah!
+Amen and Hallelu Yah!

-However, what does Paul say in the next verse?
+So, what does Paul say in the next verse?

 Romans 6:15 What then?
 Are we to sin because we are not under law but under grace?
 By no means!